LIMEADE: From AI Explanations to Advice Taking: Conclusion A Call to Action

 \section{Conclusion \& A Call to Action}

 To be effective partners in a human-AI team, an AI system must be able to not only explain its decisions but also take advice given by humans in terms of that explanation.
 While interpretable classifiers such as GAMs support explanation-based advice taking, and post-hoc methods such as LIME provide {\em explanations} for opaque ML models, we present the first method for {\em updating} an arbitrary opaque model using positive and negative advice given in terms of a high-level vocabulary (such as the featurization of an explanatory model).
 Furthermore, we are the first to evaluate such a method on a large number (70) of real-world domains and with user studies.
-In our first case study, we used \sys\ to implement advice-taking on twenty image classification domains.
+In our first case study, we used \sys\ to implement advice taking on twenty image classification domains.
 We showed significant improvement over a strong baseline in the two-shot case.
 In our second case study, we incorporated \sys\ into \sanity, a publicly-available computer science research paper recommender.
+Significantly, this case study adopted a different domain and different task, demonstrating how \sys\ is a general framework for advice taking.
 Our user study over 21 participants demonstrated that users strongly prefer our advice-taking system, lauding perceived control and their sense of trust.
 While we failed to show improved accuracy of the resulting recommender for these users, as measured with DCG, a study of the long-term logs of 30 different, organic users did show significantly improved NDCG.
 Furthermore, another log study uncovered a fundamental tension between canonical explanation approaches that greedily select the most influential features and those that provide the best affordances for advice taking.

-Much work remains to be done.
-We hope to develop improved methods for interpreting human advice and better understand when such advice is useful.
-Experiments using different explanatory vocabularies would also be useful.